 Australia is a multicultural nation that continues to expand its cultural diversity.
 In fact, when you look at the population clock, one migrant arrives in Australia every 59 seconds!

-This growing part of our population indicates that now is a relevant time for brands and organisations to actively start connecting with these audiences.
+This growing part of our population indicates that brands and organisations should actively start connecting with these audiences.
 According to the Australian Bureau of Statistics (ABS) 2016 Census data, almost half of Australians are born overseas or have one or both parents who were born overseas.

-If you provide these services and don’t communicate to multicultural audiences, then you are missing a major opportunity and a potential consumer market for your brand.
+You must provide and communicate these services with multicultural audiences to ensure you present a major opportunity and a potential consumer market.

-Developing an effective and customised multicultural communications strategy is not always straightforward.
-It requires more effort than simply translating mainstream creative and hoping it has the same response as a mainstream audience.
-This is where we at LOTE can help!
+Developing an effective multicultural marketing strategy is not always straightforward.
+It is as simple as translating mainstream creative and expecting the same emotional response from diverse audiences.
+Customisation requires more effort and a deeper understanding of cultural nuances.
+This is where our tram of multicultural communications experts at LOTE can help!

 So, how will Multicultural Marketing benefit me?

-By taking the time to research the consumers from a cultural group and implementing communications that is culturally sensitive and relevant will make way for a more meaningful approach and increased exposure of your brand to a new market.
+By taking the time to research the consumers from a cultural group and implement culturally sensitive and relevant communications, you will have a more meaningful approach and increased exposure to a new market.